The Professional Bio

 Personal Factoid Timeline:

 - Married her high school sweetheart in 1999, which her son often refers to as “Back in the 1900s…”

 - Began learning about digital in 2003 when her boss said, “We have no budget.
 You can figure out how to build a website on your own.”

 - Started her first business in 2004 as part of a deal she made with her husband.
 “If you go for special operations in the Army, I get to start a business.”
 He became an Army Ranger; she became an entrepreneur.

 - Successfully created multiple streams of income focusing on becoming a support system for military spouses, a service sadly missing at the time.

 - Her husband medically retired from the military, and to figure out where to go next, they pulled out a map and said this place is halfway between Athens (UGA) and Dahlonega (NGSCU).
 And off they went.

 - Earned her MBA and walked across the stage at graduation seven months pregnant with their first (and only) son.

 - Entered the corporate world alongside most of her classmates because it seemed like the path she was supposed to follow.

-- Ventured back out on her own and began working with multiple smaller companies, including Veteran-owned businesses.
-Immediately, she knew she had found her sweet spot again with business owners who appreciated she cared too much about their business.
+- In 2020, she ventured back out on her own and began working with multiple smaller companies, including Veteran-owned businesses.
+Immediately, she knew she had found her sweet spot again.